-We’ve all been shocked, saddened, and disgusted by the attacks in Paris, which can be seen as armed assaults on life, love, music, liberty, multiculturalism, and more, in a city that’s renowned not only for its beauty and zest for life, but also for its centuries-long contributions to philosophy, art, and political discourse.
+We’ve all been shocked and disgusted by the attacks in Paris, which can be seen as armed assaults on youth, love, liberty, multiculturalism, and more, in a city that’s renowned not only for its beauty, but also for its centuries-long contributions to philosophy, art, and political discourse.

 Which brings me to my point.
 Over the weekend, Facebook produced its ‘French flag app’, which allowed millions of us to express our solidarity with the victims in red, white, and blue.
-It’s the latest example of ‘empathy code’ and it follows Facebook’s rainbow flag app earlier this year, which enabled users to show their support for LGBT rights and equal marriage (over 26 million people did just that, which was inspiring to see).
+It’s the latest example of ‘empathy code’ and it follows Facebook’s rainbow flag app earlier this year, which enabled users to show their support for LGBTQ rights and equal marriage (over 26 million people did so, which was inspiring to see).
 Simple, heartfelt, effective.

 What about the others?

-But while it’s been wonderful to witness the outpouring of love and support for France – including from Muslims, who are by far the biggest victims of this extremist violence worldwide – we should remember that other cities and communities have been attacked too.
-Saying this doesn’t somehow ‘water down’ our support for our friends and neighbours in France, or our shock and sadness at the Paris attacks, and the widespread criticism of the ‘flag app’ isn’t some kind of hipster assault on the ethics of grieving.
+But while it’s been wonderful to witness the outpouring of love and support for France – including from Muslims, who are the biggest victims of extremist violence worldwide – we should remember that other cities and communities have been attacked too.
+Saying this doesn’t ‘water down’ our support for our friends and neighbours in France, or our shock and sadness at the Paris attacks.
+And the widespread criticism of the ‘flag app’ isn’t some kind of hipster assault on the ethics of grieving.

 The criticism is of the markedly different way that Paris was dealt with by a ‘global’ technology platform.
 An attack on Beirut was carried out by the same group on the same day, and 44 people died in it and scores were wounded, so any technology platform that says it is global – as Facebook does – should acknowledge that in exactly the same way.

-Google UK carried a black ribbon as France held three days of national mourning, but there was no reference to the Beirut atrocity on the Google Lebanon home page; perhaps locally it would be seen as disrespectful.
+Google UK carried a black ribbon as France held three days of national mourning, but there was no reference to the Beirut atrocity on the Google Lebanon home page.
 And while Facebook was rightly praised for the swift implementation of its ‘safety check’ app for French users – a great idea – it was criticised for not creating similar features for other countries, specifically Lebanon on the same day.

 The absence of any Facebook app that allows users – including those in the Middle East, South Asia, or North Africa – to express sympathy with victims in non-Western countries is both interesting and troubling.
 While there’s no evidence that Facebook is preventing it as a matter of policy, it’s supposed to be a global platform, which means that it should not only have a global reach, but also a global perspective, however much we use it to support our own loved ones and neighbours.

-Each of us grieves selectively, of course we do; I grieve for Paris, the city I know and love.
+Each of us grieves selectively; I grieve for Paris, the city I know and love.
 I worry about my friends there and about their young families.
-But a global technology platform can’t be quite so ‘partial’, or appear to be so.
+But a global technology platform can’t be partial, or appear to be so.

 Facebook needs to grow up